algorithmiaio/dev-center/_pages/teams.md

 * *Organization Account Name:*
 This will determine the URL where your organization will be showcased.
 It is required that this be all lowercase letters, no spaces and no special characters.
-* *Organization Full Name:* This is the organizations full name.
+* *Organization Full Name:* This is the organization's full name.
 * *Contact Name:* The primary contact for your organization.
-* *Organization Email:* The organizations primary email.
+* *Organization Email:* The organization's primary email.
-* *Url:* Your organizations website.
+* *Url:* Your organization's website.

 <img src="{{ site.baseurl }}/images/post_images/organizations/org_info.png" alt="Organization info" class="screenshot img-sm">